- My Local

 Many of the local churches around the Portland area are smaller fellowships, more susceptible to decline in times of social and economic confusion.
 The Lord sustains these fellowships through cooperative ministry with other parts of the body of Christ.
 There is a need for interconnectedness among ministries and churches, to both strengthen the existing ministries and find new ways to reach out into the surrounding communities.

 After seeing the need in his community, Tom began to serve as an area missionary in several communities in Northwest Oregon.
 He describes himself as being a “Barnabas,” encouraging, equipping, advising, and assisting pastors and leaders of the 20+ small churches and mission points affiliated with InFaith in the Portland area.
 “By working with church leaders and local congregations, I hope to facilitate the growth of cooperative ministry and fellowship,” Tom explains.

 The goal is for this interconnectedness to lead to creative outreaches in unreached and underserved communities.

-Tom's involvement in ministry and leadership in InFaith-affiliated churches began when the Lord brought his family to Oregon in 1993, where he served as a ministry volunteer and was later called to pastor small rural churches, which he has been doing for more than thirteen years.
+Tom's involvement in ministry and leadership in InFaith-affiliated churches began when the Lord brought his family to Oregon in 1993, where he served as a ministry volunteer and was later called to pastor small rural churches for more than 13 years.
 He holds a Master of Divinity degree from Western Seminary in Portland.